c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 GenPipes Tutorial
 ==================

 GenPipes bioinformatics pipelines developed at the Canadian Centre for Computational Genomics (C3G), as part of the GenAP project, are available for public use.
-They include a wide array of pipelines, including RNA-Seq, ChIP-Seq, WGS, exome sequencing, Bisulfite sequencing, Hi-C, capture Hi-C, Metagenomics and long read PacBio assembly.
+They include a wide array of pipelines, including RNA-Seq, ChIP-Seq, WGS, exome sequencing, Bisulfite sequencing, Hi-C, capture Hi-C, Metagenomics and SARS-CoV-2 genome sequencing pipeline.
 This document explains how to use the pipelines using Hi-C analysis pipeline and the ChIP-Seq pipeline, as examples.

 Setting up the environment
 --------------------------